PeaceSfiSh/t3ext-ml_links/Documentation/Configuration/Index.rst

 that you can add as many elements as you want to.

 For all types it's important to place the TypoScript at the right place, otherwise the extension will do nothing.
-By default the extensions configuration is set in:
+By default the extension's configuration is set in:

 - tt_content.text.20.parseFunc.tags.link